| Page:

 the 1600s.
 Behind that edifice climb the Carpathians which guard

 Brasov and which offer spectacular views down on the red tiled roofs.
+Our second day

 in Brasov we took our bus up to Poiana Brasov, rode a cable car